wombleton/gitlaw-nz/acts/H/Human Assisted Reproductive Technology Act 2004.md

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $100,000, or both.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $100,000, or both.

+    Section 26(2): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Designation and functions of ethics committee